kourgeorge/project-origin/README.md

 * 29.11.2018 - Supporting several creature races in the universe.
 Made new races creation easy.
 * 30.11.2018 - Developing Gamified GUI to watch how different races compete and survive the battle.
 * 30.11.2018 - Oral tradition implementation - supporting inheriting experience to descendants.
-* 01.12.2018 - Adding the Fitrah to the DNA- an expression of the innate nature of a creature.
+* 01.12.2018 - Adding the Fitrah to the DNA - an expression of the innate nature of a creature.
 Improving the state representation.
 * 06.12.2018 - Adding Torch DQN implementation of the brain and allowing saving and loading models.
 * 07.12.2018 - Adding sexual attraction for spouse selection
 * 08.12.2018 - Improving the architecture and communication between the GUI and the simulator.
+* 12.12.2018 - Adding communication infrastructure.
+* TBI - Adding Criticism mechanism using social actor critic.
 * TBI - Arcade environment facade that will allow gym like interaction with the environment.
 * TBI - adding Dopamine implementation for RL algorithms.
 * TBI - emotional/brain state functionality.
 * TBI - creating an executable program.
 * TBI - improve the gui to proper battle (two competing race) mode.
-* TBI - adding communication abilities.
 * TBI - Improving the physics architecture to allow easy alternation.
 * TBI - creating a visual environment and creatures using unity.
 * TBI - Different types of food/poison.